 Dorothy E. Leidner, Ph.D.
-Dr.h.c. is the Ferguson Professor of Information Systems at Baylor University and the director of the Ph.D. program in Information Systems.
+Dr.h.c. is the Ferguson Professor of Information Systems at Baylor University.
 She is a Fellow of the Association of Information Systems and a senior research fellow of Lund University Sweden.
-Since 2005, she has had a regular visiting professor appointment at the University of Mannheim, Germany where she teachers during the summer.
+She founded the PhD program in Information Systems at Baylor University in 2008.
+It was the first PhD program in the Hankamer School of Business.
+Since 2005, she has had a regular visiting professor appointment at the University of Mannheim, Germany where she teaches during the summer.
 She has also held academic positions at INSEAD (Fontainebleau, France) and TCU (Ft Worth, TX), and has held visiting appointments at ETH-Zurich, SMU (Dallas, TX), the University of Caen (France), and ITESM (Monterrey).
 Professor Leidner received her higher education at the University of Texas at Austin, completing her BA in the Plan II program in 1986, her MBA with a specialization in Management Information Systems in 1988, and her Ph.D. in Information Systems in 1992.
-She holds an honorary doctorate from the Lund University (2018).
+She holds an honorary doctorate from Lund University (2018).
 In 2019, she was named a distinguished alumna of Highland Park High School in Dallas, Texas.

 Professor Leidner currently serves as Editor-in-Chief of the Journal of the Association for Information Systems.
 She has held various other editorial roles: editor-in-chief of MIS Quarterly Executive, co-Editor-in-Chief of Data Base for Advances in IS, associate editor and senior editor for MIS Quarterly, senior editor for Information Systems Research, associate editor for Decision Sciences Journal, and senior editor for the Journal of Strategic Information Systems.
 She was the conference co-chair for ICIS2015 in Ft Worth.
 She has held various other conference roles, including: program co-chair (ECIS, 2018), track co-chair (ECIS 2011; ICIS 2010), panel chair (ECIS 2001, AMCIS 2009), doctoral consortium co-chair (AMCIS 2004), MIS camp co-Chair (AMCIS 2002), doctoral consortium faculty (ECIS 1998, AMCIS 2005, ICIS 2007), and program co-chair (AMCIS 2010).
 She currently serves as track co-chair of the Organizational Systems and Technology track for HICSS.